jeffrom/logd/WORK.md

 * [x] test suite should also include system-level tests with coverage

 * [X] make synchronization idiomatic w/ stuff like https://udhos.github.io/golang-concurrency-tricks/

+# OBSOLETE

+* [ ] fix sendfile. internal.LogFile needs to be able to return a seeked os.File wrapped in an io.LimitReader
+* [ ] read from a partition:offset, not just an id
+* [ ] add batch to protocol so we can seek quickly around the logfile without an index
+* [ ] replication. replicas ACK to master. instrument replica delay
+* [ ] protocol.Reader, Writer should not hold their own buffers, should
+  implement something similar to io.ReaderFrom and io.WriterTo
+  - may want to just have Command, Response, Message have ReadFrom and WriteTo methods
+  - then we can add Batch
+* [ ] Store head/tail id in index
+  * [X] head
+  * [ ] tail
+* [ ] clear index entries that have been deleted
+* [ ] refuse/accept functionality
+  * `refuse(_at)` / `accept(_at)` should be able to synchronize switching at
+    partition boundaries, as well as ids.
+  * probably want to be able to have the server close a connection and tell the client where they should try to reconnect?
+* [ ] `STATS` is a lot simpler after refactoring response logic. there shouldn't be cmd.respC AND resp.readerC. all server response bytes should go through one channel.